- Maths – A Level/GCSE/iGCSE/13+/11+/Dyscalculia

 - Chemistry/Biology – GCSE/iGCSE/13+/11+

 If your child is struggling with maths or Science then they need a professional 1-on-1 private tutor.
-I have been tutoring face to face for 10 years and online for over 4 years.
+I have been tutoring face to face for 11 years and online for over 5 years.
 My online tuition system is simplicity itself.
 The student will just need a computer or tablet with a stable internet connection.
 I use a virtual whiteboard called BitPaper which needs no installation and runs on a web browser.
-It is a fun, interactive whiteboard and learning space.
+It is a fun, interactive learning space way better than using just pen and paper.

 Having tutored for a few years online, I believe well delivered online tuition is better than in person or face to face tuition.
 Following is a summary on why that’s the case:

-- No social pressure : “I’ll do the past paper later when you are not watching me do the paper as I will get stressed if I start getting things wrong” my in person student told me so very honestly!
-An adult sitting next to a student and watching a student write and work things out can be awkward for students.
+- No social pressure : “I’ll do the past paper later when you are not watching me do the paper as I will get stressed if I start getting things wrong with you watching me” my in person student told me so very honestly!
+An adult sitting next to a student and watching a student write and work things out creates a type of social pressure for students when they might not have fully assimilated the content.
 Of course the best tutors can make that process more comfortable, but in many cases students want to mull over and make mistakes in their own space.
 With online tuition I only see the student’s written work when they feel absolutely ready to show me their work either on the online whiteboard or on their paper.
 What a relief for the student not to feel the pressure of someone watching their mistakes.

 - Taking ownership of learning : Online the emphasis is on the student to take the initiative, write out things and Google search videos or facts that I ask them to do.
-This is far more powerful than me doing it for them, which is what I do when tutoring face to face.
-I spoonfeed students less, and trust them to work things out themselves.
-Even with students as young as 12, I am finding students absolutely relish taking the driver’s seat as I become their guide and navigator.
+This is far more powerful than me doing it for them, which is what I did when I was tutoring face to face.
+Even with students as young as 9, I am finding students absolutely relish taking the driver’s seat as I become their guide and navigator.
 I ask them to google “Manhattan” on maps to see the grid like cartesian coordinate structure of the city and when they do, they feel like they made their own discovery.
+This is the part a teacher relishes, in students making their own discoveries with our guidance.

 - Available even at school or on holiday : Students can be taught during their homework time, even if they are boarding or have some free times in lessons like many sixth formers do – And indeed with the school’s full consent, I tutor many students while they are still at school.
 To look at maths issues as and when they arise is far far more effective than waiting until the holidays to then tutor students.
 In effect, the school and online tutors can be partners in teaching.